DenisDubovoy/otus_network_engineer_Dubovoy/Lab3.2/README.md

 ![alt text](image-6.png)

-*The DNS server has appeared with IPv6 address.*
+*The DNS server has appeared with the IPv6 address.*

 f.
 Test connectivity by pinging R2’s e0/1 interface IP address.